Geologic Hazards of Pennsylvania

-Radon gas -- arguably the deadliest geologic hazard in Pennsylvania -- derived from the weathering of uranium minerals in rocks and soil and thought to be the second leading cause of lung cancer
+Radon gas -- arguably the deadliest geologic hazard in Pennsylvania -- derived from the decay of uranium minerals in rocks and soil and thought to be the second leading cause of lung cancer

 Carbon dioxide and methane -- subsurface migration of these gases are of particular concern in areas where coal and petroleum resources underlie the land surface

 Floods -- a well-known danger in our state, floods are influenced mainly by precipitation, topography, and surface materials